jialori/IRISdeux/DevNotes.md

-add menus: settings and gameover (w/o FSM change yet) add menus: settings (w FSM change yet) refactor UpdateOnChange() structures so subscribers adjust to gameloop state upon start
+add menus: settings and gameover (w/o FSM change yet) add menus: settings (w FSM change yet) refactor UpdateOnChange() structures so subscribers adjust to gameloop state upon start *sequeces of executions really can have multiple orders with different scene changes, thus code should ideally be order-invariant.*

 # 2020-04-21
 add SceneManagerExt, an extension to SceneManager that fixes the isLoaded delayed update.